William Riley Parker: Early life and academic career

 He was born in Roanoke, Virginia to Dr Frank Parker and Bertha Ladow Parker (née Riley).
 He was educated at Roanoke College and Princeton University, where he was awarded an MA.
 Parker was then appointed instructor in English at Northwestern University.
 He studied for his B.Litt. at Oxford University, where he analysed the influence of Greek tragedy on John Milton's Samson Agonistes.

 Parker returned to the United States and worked for Ohio State University.
 In 1937 his B.Litt. thesis was published as Milton's Debt to Greek Tragedy in Samson Agonistes.
 In 1938 Clarendon Press commissioned Parker to write a biography of John Milton, which was published in two volumes in 1968.

 In 1946 Parker became secretary of the Modern Language Association and for ten years he edited its journal.
-During this time he was also professor at New York University and in 1956 was appointed professor of English at Indiana State University.
+During this time he was also professor at New York University and in 1956 was appointed professor of English at Indiana University.
 In 1958 he was promoted to distinguished service professor of English at Indiana and in 1966 he became chairman of the English department.